 When it comes to signs that you’re ready to get engaged, it might look a little different for everyone.
 Some people are forward planners and will want someone whose 10-year plan matches theirs.
 Others won’t be sure until they find someone who laughs at the same stupid jokes that they love.
 But at their core, there are some things that every relationship needs to make it in the long term—some universal relationship truths that resonate, no matter what your goals, personalities, or dynamics look like.

 Wondering if you’re ready to take the next step?
 Here’s what to look out for.

-OK, so it’s totally normal to feel a little nervous about any big life decision—and getting engaged and getting married certainly fall into that category.
-So a few nerves and butterflies make total sense and you shouldn’t beat yourself up for them or question whether you’re ready.
+It’s totally normal to feel a little nervous about any big life decision, and getting engaged and getting married certainly fall into that category.
+Remember that a few nerves and butterflies make total sense and you shouldn’t beat yourself up for them or question whether you’re ready.
 We all get nervous, after all.

 But when you’re really ready to get engaged, the idea shouldn't scare you.
 It might feel big and even surreal, but it won't feel scary.
 When you can start to imagine your future with someone and it feels natural—and even exciting—that’s a really good sign that you’re in the right place to take the leap.

 If you’re going to be with someone for the long haul, you better be comfortable.
 Comfort in a relationship is a complicated thing—for a lot of people, they think of being able to relax and have a night in together, just chilling out in your pajamas while you watch Netflix and eat pizza.
 And that’s definitely important—but being comfortable also means a whole lot more.